DFE-Digital/teaching-vacancies/documentation/hosting.md

 # Hosting

 Teaching Vacancies is hosted on GOV.UK PaaS.
-When onboarded you will get access to `dfe-teacher-services` organization and the relevant spaces.
+When onboarded you will be added to the [`dfe-teacher-services` organisation](https://docs.cloud.service.gov.uk/orgs_spaces_users.html#organisations) and the relevant spaces.
+Note that this is different to GitHub.com where you will be added to the [`DFE-Digital` organization](https://github.com/DFE-Digital)

 These are the running applications: